SFU-CMPT-201/a6-pub/README.md

 Let's examine the address layout segment-by-segment from the bottom.
 There are some activities you need to do, so don't forget to start recording with `record`.

-## Task 0: Understanding the text segment
+## Task 0: Understanding the Text Segment

 The OS loads the program itself to this segment, i.e., the text segment contains the (compiled) code of the program.
 This means that your code resides somewhere in memory when you're running your